Day 29 of 30 Day UI/UX Design Challenge: Redesigning the Registration Process for Seedlang 🌱

 💡 What I Learned Today

-I’ve realised I enjoy designing for desktop more than mobile, probably because I’m faster at it.
-However, I need to be patient with my learning curve—it’s only been about a month since I started taking this seriously!
+I’ve realised I enjoy designing for desktops more than mobiles, probably because I’m faster at it.
+However, I need to be patient with my learning curve—it’s only been a month since I started taking this seriously!

 ⏰ If I Had More Time